nuxeo-sandbox/nuxeo-s3-utils/README.md

 nuxeo.aws.s3utils.bucket=HERE_THE_BUCKET
 ```

-Last, you cans etup a default duration, in seconds, for the URL:
+Last, you can setup a default duration, in seconds, for the "Temporary Signed URL" feature":

 ```
 # One hour: